lutrampal/stm32-event-hal/README.md

 - `ARM_GDB_SERVER_PORT`: Port on which the GDB server will await connections.
 - `STM32_MCU`: Name of the MCU to compile for, as expected by `hardware/mcu.hpp`
 - `STM32_BOARD`: Name of the board to compile for, as expected by your MCU header (from the `hardware` directory)
 - `STM32_SVD_FILE`: Worskpace-relative path to the .svd file to use for debugging.
-SVD files can be retrieved from [this handy Github repo](https://github.com/posborne/cmsis-svd/tree/master/data/STMicro).
+SVD files can be retrieved from [this handy GitHub repo](https://github.com/posborne/cmsis-svd/tree/master/data/STMicro).

 ### Build, Flash & Debug the project
 #### **With a CLI**